MicrosoftDocs/security/compass/incident-response-process.md

 - Share information

-   Confirm that all investigation teams, including all internal teams and external investigators, are sharing their data with each other, based on the advice of your legal department.
+   Confirm that all investigation teams, including all internal teams and external investigators or insurance providers, are sharing their data with each other, based on the advice of your legal department.

 - Access the right expertise

    Confirm that you integrate people with deep knowledge of the systems into the investigation&mdash;such as internal staff or external entities like vendors&mdash;not just security generalists.

-- Check with your legal department

-   Determine whether they plan to involve law enforcement so you can plan your investigation and recovery procedures appropriately.

 - Anticipate reduced response capability